matrix-org/matrix-spec-proposals/drafts/push_pgwapi.rst

   An identifier for this notification that may be used to detect duplicate notification requests.
-This is not necessarily the ID of the event that triggered the notification. type
+This is not necessarily the ID of the event that triggered the notification. room_id
+  The ID of the room in which this event occurred. type
   The type of the event as in the event's 'type' field. sender